ajay-bhargava/ajay-bhargava.github.io/_posts/10-01-25-clairvoyant.md

 #### Use lightning fast AI models for your AI agents

 There are 6 agents that handle transcribed text.
-Iterating through different providers and prompts has been super delightful thanks to [BAML](https://boundaryml.com)(more on this [[#Use lightning fast AI models for your AI agents|here]]).
+Iterating through different providers and prompts has been super delightful thanks to [BAML](https://boundaryml.com)(more on this later).

 ```bash
 baml_src/